Mintbase/Grants-Program/applications/substrate_core_polywrapper.md

         - [https://blog.polywrap.io/p/uniswap-v2](https://blog.polywrap.io/p/uniswap-v2)
 - References to conversations you might have had related to this project with anyone from the Mintbase
     - In July, Rohan Joseph, a member of the Parity ecosystem growth team reached out to Jordan, one of the original developers, to learn more about the Polywrap technology
     - In August, the Polywrap team met with Rohan and also his coworker, Surag Sheth, to go over the Polywrap tech.
-The Polywrap team also learned more about the W3F Grants Program and the benefits of applying
+The Polywrap team also learned more about the Mintbase Grants Program and the benefits of applying
-    - After this meeting, Rohan connected the Polywrap team to Marcin from the W3F.
+    - After this meeting, Rohan connected the Polywrap team to Marcin from the Mintbase.
     - In an email to Marcin, Kevin from the Polywrap team asked ChainSafe can work on the Polkadot <> Polywrap integration, and whether the Level 3 application would work.
         - Marcin let us know to just submit the application which will be reviewed
 - Progress on the project: